 Reviewers write that the Sonata’s interior features are easy to use and the controls have a good layout.

 - "In general, Sonata's controls are simple to use and easy to reach.
 Though most basic audio settings are controlled with buttons on the steering wheel or center of the dashboard, the available navigation system absorbs some audio functions.
 The gauges and other displays are easy to see and read at a glance." -- Consumer Guide

 - "The driving environment is easy enough to adapt to, with straightforward controls and clear gauges housed in the currently voguish deeply hooded twin binnacles." -- Automobile Magazine (2011)

 At 16.4 cubic feet, the 2013 Hyundai Sonata’s trunk is one of the biggest in its class.
-The Ford Fusion and Mazda6 have comparable cargo room.
-Reviewers think the amount of cargo space is great, but are disappointed with the small trunk opening and hinges that intrude into the trunk space, as well as rear seats that don’t completely fold flat.
+Reviewers think the amount of cargo space is great but are disappointed with the small trunk opening and hinges that intrude into the trunk space, as well as with the rear seats, which don’t fold completely flat.

 - "There is plenty of trunk space, but a fairly small opening and sickle-shaped hinges that intrude into the cargo area when the trunk is closed can complicate loading larger items.
 The 60/40 split rear seat backs easily fold down to increase cargo room, but the aperture between the trunk and passenger compartment is on the small side." -- Consumer Guide